songdaopi/grok3_api/README.md

 This tool offers an unofficial OpenAI-compatible API of Grok 3, so your account may be **banned** by xAI if using this tool.

-Please do not abuse this tool.
+Please do not abuse or use this tool for commercial purposes.
 Use it at your own risk.

 ## Special Thanks